 |20||Ro Wun (로운)||3.42|

 The table above shows the percentage of the top 20 popular boy names for those who were born in Seoul in recent years according to the official website of the Supreme Court of Korea.
-After looking at the table, it is recognized that recent boy names follow these five trends:
+After looking at the table, we can identify five trends in modern Korean boy names

-Firstly, we can see that people prefer names with easy pronunciation.
+To begin with, we can notice that people prefer names with easy pronunciation.
 Vowels such as ‘ㅏ’, ‘ㅜ’, ‘ㅗ’, ‘ㅣ’, and ‘ㅠ’ are included so that even foreigners can pronounce the names the right way.
-Also, it exhibits that parents prefer letters with no final consonants, or they only include letters with the final consonant ‘ㄴ’.
-It is also because parents want to promote the ease of pronouncing the name.

-In addition, each name has very few people with its name holders.
-In other words, parents want to give their boys unique names that cannot be easily found anywhere.
-The table shows that only 8 percent of boys have the most popular name, and other names that are not included in the top 20 list have more than 80 percent of the name holders.
+The table shows that only 8 percent of boys have the most popular name, and other names that are not included in the top 20 list account for over 80 percent of the name holders.
 The recent trend that people do not follow Hangnyeol as strictly as they did in the past might have also contributed to this trend.

 Last but not least, there are more unisex names for boys than before.
 In the table above, 선우 or 우주 can also be used for girls, so some people might mistake them for girls’ names.
 Apart from these two names, there are many other names that boys and girls can share such as ‘연우’, ‘지우’, ‘이안’, ‘윤서’, and so on.

 This tendency was commonly found for girls in the past since there was a kind of superstitious belief that girls with boys’ names would be better off in their lives.
-However, it was, in fact, an excuse for preparing boys’ names in the hope of giving birth to boys only to give them to their newly born girls with disappointment and without any more effort to come up with a girl’s name.
+However, it was, in fact, an excuse for preparing boys’ names in the hope of having sons, only to use those names for their newborn daughters out of disappointment, without putting in further effort to come up with a distinct girl’s name.

 The recent trend is not relevant to this practice in the past.
 Rather, parents just want to make a softer impression with their boys’ names.Conclusion